-8. Provide the user with the recovery key.
+8. Now tell the user the recovery key.

-- Note: Please note that you are responsible for communicating the recovery key to the users over a secure channel. - 9.
-Last, the user enters this key in the BitLocker recovery dialog when starting the client computer.
+9. Last, the user enters this key in the BitLocker recovery dialog when starting the client computer.

-Note: Note that this recovery key represents a major security risk.
-For this reason, BitLocker Management initiates a password change on the user side and replaces the recovery key with a new one.

-10. The Change BitLocker Password wizard starts on the client computer and the user must specify a new password.
+- Note: Note that this recovery key represents a major security risk.
+For this reason, BitLocker Management initiates a password change on the user side and replaces the recovery key with a new one. - 10.
+The Change BitLocker Password wizard starts on the client computer and the user must specify a new password.